polytope-labs/sc-simnode/README.md

 This library exists to allow substrate developers to:
  - [x] Test complex pallets that require a full runtime, not a mocked runtime.
+ - [x] Test a combination of both onchain & offchain components (eg offchain workers)
- - [x] Execute transactions from any origin on their live chain state.
+ - [x] Fork your live chain state and execute transactions from any origin.
  - [x] Simulate runtime upgrades & migrations.

 ## Documentation

 Installation and integration guides can be found in the [book](https://simnode.polytope.technology).
+Example integrations are provided for runtimes of all different kinds:

+- [x] [Standalone Chain](/examples/aura), AURA leader election, GRANDPA consensus.
+- [X] [Standalone Chain](/examples/babe), BABE leader election, GRANDPA consensus.
+- [X] [Parachain](/examples/parachain), AURA leader election, Polkadot Consensus.

+## Releases

+`sc-simnode` exclusively follows the official [paritytech/polkadot-sdk](https://github.com/paritytech/polkadot-sdk/releases) releases.
+Therefore new versions of this crate will be published with the same semver version of the corresponding polkadot-sdk release.

 ## License